-6. Which example does Steinbeck use to show how Americans respond to advertising and consumerism?
+6. Identify an example Steinbeck uses to show how Americans respond to advertising and consumerism.

 7. In your opinion, what are two modern-day examples of how Americans respond to advertising or exhibit signs of blatant consumerism?
 Use specific examples from your own observations or experiences.